BulkSecurityGeneratorProjectV2/BorderTech__java-config/README.md

 [ConfigurationLoader](https://github.com/BorderTech/java-config/blob/master/src/main/java/com/github/bordertech/config/ConfigurationLoader.java) is the [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) interface for classes that can load a custom configuration.

-By default, the SPI lookup is enabled and if found, will be appended to the default implementation.
+By default, the SPI lookup is enabled and if found, it will create the custom configuration

+If the `bordertech.config.spi.append.default` is true the Default Configuration will also be appended to the configuration.

+### Best Practice

+Anything that can be used across multiple applications should be defined at the server level

+Properties that are system specific are best set in the environment e.g. hostnames, url, proxy hosts/ports non proxy hosts.

+Properties that are application specific are best set in the application And can access the environment and override/append as required.

+* Prod
+    * path/to/location/on/server/environment-defaults.properties (Prod values)
+    * System Properties if required BT_CONFIG_FILE, bordertech.config.profile = PROD
+    * App1
+        * bordertech-app.properties
+    * App2
+        * bordertech-app.properties
+* Test
+    * path/to/location/on/server/environment-defaults.properties (Test values)
+    * System Properties if required BT_CONFIG_FILE, bordertech.config.profile = TEST
+    * App1
+        * bordertech-app.properties
+    * App2
+        * bordertech-app.properties
+* Dev
+    * path/to/location/on/server/environment-defaults.properties (Dev values)
+    * System Properties if required BT_CONFIG_FILE, bordertech.config.profile = DEV
+    * App1
+        * bordertech-app.properties
+    * App2
+        * bordertech-app.properties
+* Common Configuration Library
+    * bordertech-defaults.properties (includes path/to/location/on/server/environment-defaults.properties)
+    * Configuration implementation(if not using Default Configuration)

 ## Contributing